MediaCrush/mediacrush.github.io/_posts/2014-03-29-Compliments-as-a-service.md

 </script>

 We're still trying to figure out a good way to integrate this into MediaCrush proper.
+Right now, we use this to generate compliments that our servers email us in their daily status reports, but a user-facing use-case would be great.

 As always, thanks for using MediaCrush!